Tsunami earthquake: 1896 Sanriku

 On 15 June 1896 the Sanriku coast was struck by a devastating tsunami with a maximum wave height of 38.2 m, which caused more than 22,000 deaths.
 The residents of the coastal towns and villages were taken completely by surprise because the tsunami had only been preceded by a relatively weak shock.
 The magnitude of the tsunami has been estimated as Mt=8.2 while the earthquake shaking only indicated a magnitude of Ms=7.2.
 This discrepancy in magnitude requires more than just a slow rupture velocity.
 Modelling of tsunami generation that takes into account additional uplift associated with deformation of the softer sediments of the accretionary wedge caused by horizontal movement of the 'backstop' in the overriding plate has successfully explained the discrepancy, estimating a magnitude of Mw=8.0–8.1.

 1992 Nicaragua

 The 1992 Nicaragua earthquake was the first tsunami earthquake to be recorded with a broad-band seismic network.

-2004 Indian Ocean

-On 26 December 2004, a major earthquake with an magnitude of 9.1-9.3 Mw struck with an epicenter off the coast of Sumatra, Indonesia.
-Scientifically known as the Sumatra-Andaman Earthquake, reached a Mercalli intensity upto IX in some areas.
-The earthquake was the third-largest ever recorded, based upon seismographic measurements.

-This earthquake ultimately caused a disastrous tsunami, with massive waves up to 30m high.
-Popularly known as the Boxing Day Tsunami, after the Boxing Day holiday, devastated communities along the surrounding coasts of the Indian Ocean, killing an estimated 227,898 people in 14 countries.
-It is one of the deadliest natural disasters recorded in history.